Isaikavi/King-County-Home-Price-Analysis/README.md

-A Machine Learning Project for Real Estate Valuation Objective
+A Machine Learning Project for Real Estate Valuation

+Objectives
-  Analyze residential real estate in King County, Washington to identify the attributes that most influence house prices and build predictive models to estimate market value for a Real Estate Investment Trust (REIT).
+  1. Analyze residential real estate in King County, Washington to identify the attributes that most influence house prices
+  2. Build predictive models to estimate market value for a Real Estate Investment Trust (REIT).

 Dataset
   Home sales from May 2014 to May 2015, including attributes such as square footage, bedrooms, floors, condition, grade, location, and more.